What to expect on your visit to Greys Court

-We've reopened the gardens, estate and tea-room for takeaway only at Greys Court.
-Please note the mansion and shop remain closed.
+We've reopened the gardens, estate, shop and tea-room at Greys Court.
+The mansion is open Weds - Sun.

 Whether you arrive by car, bicycle or on foot, you will need to book your ticket in advance of your arrival at Greys Court.
 Here are some top tips to help you plan your day.

 How to book

 We recommend that all visitors book a ticket in advance, including members.
 Booking is essential for all visitors.

 - Please book one ticket per person, except for children aged 5 or under as they don’t need a ticket.

 - You’ll need to choose a 30-minute arrival time for the day you want to visit.

 - The timeslot is for your arrival time to the property only